-- (a) Pursuant to Article V, section 2(d) of the Florida Constitution, and section 43.26, Florida Statutes, the chief judge of each judicial circuit is charged with the authority and the power to do everything necessary to promote the prompt and efficient administration of justice. - (b) Florida Rule of Judicial Administration 2.215(b)(3) states the chief judge "shall, considering available resources, ensure the efficient and proper administration of all courts within [this] circuit." - (c) Professional guardians are regulated by the Office of Public and Professional Guardians and, in addition to applicable provisions of Chapter 744, Florida Statutes, are subject to the Standards of Practice contained within Florida Administrative Code, 58M-2.009.
+(a) Pursuant to Article V, section 2(d) of the Florida Constitution, and section 43.26, Florida Statutes, the chief judge of each judicial circuit is charged with the authority and the power to do everything necessary to promote the prompt and efficient administration of justice.

+(b) Florida Rule of Judicial Administration 2.215(b)(3) states the chief judge "shall, considering available resources, ensure the efficient and proper administration of all courts within [this] circuit."

+(c) Professional guardians are regulated by the Office of Public and Professional Guardians and, in addition to applicable provisions of Chapter 744, Florida Statutes, are subject to the Standards of Practice contained within Florida Administrative Code, 58M-2.009.
 The Standards of Practice identify the standards professional guardians shall comply with when rendering decisions concerning the medical treatment for wards, including the withholding and withdrawal of medical treatment.
-The Seventeenth Judicial Circuit recognizes these Standards of Practice as minimum standards that professional guardians must meet. - (d) Guardians, both professional and non-professional, stand in a fiduciary relationship with an incapacitated person, and must act within the scope of authority granted by the court and otherwise provided by law, including exercising only those rights that have been removed from the ward and delegated to the guardian.
-Consistent with these fiduciary obligations, guardians may not act in a manner contrary to a ward's best interests, or contrary to a ward's pre-incapacity wishes, if known. - (e) The judges and general magistrates assigned to the Probate Divisions of the Seventeenth Judicial Circuit are required to ensure that the rights and best interests of those individuals who are incapable of protecting themselves and who are subject to its jurisdiction are being protected.
+The Seventeenth Judicial Circuit recognizes these Standards of Practice as minimum standards that professional guardians must meet.

+(d) Guardians stand in a fiduciary relationship with an incapacitated person, and must act within the scope of authority granted by the court and otherwise provided by law, including exercising only those rights that have been removed from the ward and delegated to the guardian.
+Consistent with these fiduciary obligations, guardians may not act in a manner contrary to a ward's best interests, or contrary to a ward's pre-incapacity wishes, if known.

+(e) The judges and general magistrates assigned to the Probate Divisions of the Seventeenth Judicial Circuit are required to ensure that the rights and best interests of those individuals who are incapable of protecting themselves and who are subject to its jurisdiction are being protected.
 Consistent with this obligation, the Circuit has determined that the following requirements are necessary to assist the Court with fulfilling its duties.

-- (f) On June 18, 2020, Governor DeSantis approved Senate Bill 994, which requires, inter alia, court appointed guardians to obtain court approval prior to signing a do not resuscitate order on behalf of an incapacitated individual. - (g) In accordance with the authority vested in the chief judge by Article V, section 2(d) of the Florida Constitution, section 43.26, Florida Statutes, and Florida Rule of Judicial Administration 2.215, it is hereby ORDERED, effective immediately:
+(f) On June 26, 2023, Governor DeSantis approved House Bill No. 1119, which, inter alia, provides the procedures for professional guardians to consent to withhold or withdraw life-prolonging procedures or to execute an order not to resuscitate on behalf of an incapacitated individual (with or without court approval).

+(g) In accordance with the authority vested in the chief judge by Article V, section 2(d) of the Florida Constitution, section 43.26, Florida Statutes, and Florida Rule of Judicial Administration 2.215, it is hereby ORDERED, effective immediately: